anonymous-dao-human/anonymous-dao-human/README.md

 👋 Hi!

-We're the Decentralized Cures DAO.
-(DAO stands for decentralized autonomous organization.)
+We're the Anonymous decentralized autonomous organization.

 Our mission is to end suffering caused by chronic diseases affecting billions of people.